jhpyle/docassemble/_docs/development.md

    upgrade your software by publishing `docasemble.bankruptcy103:data/questions/controversy.yml`, and the users with existing sessions will continue to use version 102.
 2. When you upgrade, you can add a [`mandatory`] code block early on in your interview that performs upgrade-related functions, like renaming the variable `recieved_income` to `received_income`.
+(Note that each [`mandatory`] code block must have a unique `id`.
+   Otherwise inserting a new [`mandatory`] code block could cause logic problems for users who have existing sessions.)
 3. In every version of your interview, you can include a [`mandatory`] code block that sets a variable like `interview_version` to whatever the current interview version is.
 Then, if the user resumes an old session, your code can be aware of the fact that the session was started under the old version.

 # <a name="collaboration"></a>Workflow for collaboration